-A licensed, Catholic preschool providing quality, affordable childcare for children three months through five years of age.
+A licensed, Catholic preschool providing high-quality, affordable childcare for children six weeks up until kindergarten.
 St. Vincent's Early Childhood Education Center serves children of working parents.

 An on-site, volunteer-assisted food pantry and donation center.
-Fresh food is distributed weekly to the families along with clothing, shoes, baby goods, school supplies, books, toys, and other household necessities.
+Fresh food is distributed weekly to the families and seniors along with clothing, shoes, baby goods, school supplies, books, toys, and other household necessities.

 Outreach Services has a long tradition at St. Vincent’s.
 With the assistance of faithful volunteers, we continue responding to the current needs of our local community.
 English as a second language is offered weekly in both Villa Caridad and St. Vincent’s Gardens.
 The ability to communicate well in English supports growth, scholarship, and career opportunities for children as well as adults.

-St. Vincent’s Gardens provides 75 apartments for low-income families, and Villa Cridad provides 95 apartments for low-income seniors.
+St. Vincent’s Gardens provides 75 apartments for low-income families, and Villa Caridad provides 95 apartments for low-income seniors.
 Intergenerational activities and services complement campus amenities.

 In each of these programs, St. Vincent’s fosters hope, a sense of dignity, and personal worth in a safe and nurturing environment.
 Each person is encouraged to develop the necessary skills to lead a productive and full life.